 Is the battery removable

-Most in 2021 are not removable.
-But I believe it is better if it is.
+Most in 2021-2022 are not removable.
+But you have more options in the future if it is.
 Not a big issue.

 Is it big enough to move around freely.